 Also pro tip: if you do insert your fingers into their vagina, try to find angles where you can keep your wrist straight and instead thrust with your whole arm.
 You can even hold your wrist with your other hand if that helps.
 Believe me, it will make your new sex toy last A LOT longer and your wrist will thank you later.

-Don’t focus on the big O
+Don’t focus on the big O.

-No one started playing basketball and immediately was amazing at throwing three point shots.
+No one started playing basketball and immediately was amazing at throwing three-point shots.
 When you first start having queer sex, it can be messy, take a long time, and be downright awkward.

-But this my friends is about the journey, not the destination.
+But this, my friends, is about the journey and not the destination.
 Just because you didn’t give your partner an orgasm in the first 20 minutes, doesn’t make you a failure.
 In fact, the less you focus on orgasms, and instead put your attention on pleasure, the more likely you are to get good at queer sex.
 And because vaginas can experience multiple orgasms, when you do get there, it’ll be worth the wait.
 We’re in this for the long haul, for the experience, not for that cumulative cum shot.
 So stop worrying about their orgasm and start worrying about whether or not they enjoy it.
 You and your partner will have a lot more fun that way.
 I promise.